 The Face was funny, filthy pulp fiction.
 Well worth a read.
 The sequel Two-Faced was published in July 2004.
 A third instalment Facedown was published by Caffeine Nights in 2014 and was described brilliantly as "fists up, pants down lads' noir".
+The fourth, Harder Than The Rest, came out in 2020.
 His book on the Rejects (Jeff Turner: Cockney Reject) was published in September 2005, followed by Dance Craze – 2-Tone On The Road and Time For Action on the 1979/80 Mod Revival.

 In February 2007, after five years at the People, Garry took a break from TV reviewing to write film scripts for the punk movie 'Join The Rejects...
 Get Yourself Killed'.
 He started reviewing TV again in May 2007 in the Daily Star Sunday.
 The lasting legacy of Bushell On The Box can be seen to this day in every red-top newspaper.
 They all run inferior rip-off versions of Garry's column that copy each and every element he introduced to it, from Garry's Goofs to Hot & Rot.
 Some even steal his Random Irritations and Small Joys Of TV.
 The worst offender was Jon Wise's short-lived column in the People which would have been a carbon copy if it hadn't been for Wise's complete lack of wit, insight and attitude.
 You know what they say about imitation…

 As well as writing the funniest telly page ever, Garry has written for The Modern Review, Top Gear, Kerrang, The Stage, Auto-Express, Classic Rock, Mojo MENSA magazine, and even Cass Pennant – Bushell contributed a chapter to Cass's book 'Congratulations You Have Just Met The ICF'.
 He has appeared in panto twice and had knives chucked at him by Freddie Starr.
 He was also Vice President of the late Dave Lee's children's charity Happy Holidays which sent sick kids on dream holidays.
 What next?
-Well he's just started a production company and is threatening to do stand-up…
+Well he hosted Proper Comedians last summer and is threatening to do more stand-up.